-How to check word count in Apple Notes via iPhone and Other iOS Devices
+How to check word count in Apple Notes via iPhone and Other iOS Devices.

 However, I’ll share with you my favorite app when using Apple Notes to craft articles via my iPhone.

-While you could easily copy and paste content into Pages, Keynote, or even Numbers to determine word count, each program can be quite challenging for the beginner and some intermediate folks.
+While you could easily copy and paste the content into Pages, Keynote, or even Numbers to determine word count, each program can be quite challenging for the beginner and some intermediate folks.

 But don’t fear, simply let me introduce you to Words Count by Sarah Software Solutions, LLC.

 [Editor’s note – July 16, 2020: The app recently underwent an update and name slight name change 2 months ago — Word Count – Advanced Counter, but still produced by the same company with even better features than what are discussed below.]

 This lightweight, free iOS app provides an accurate word count for your content and a today widget and action extension.